Datalake - Upload Data from local drive

 Now, it's time to upload your Data to Picsellia!

-2. Uploading your Data
+2. Upload your Data from a local drive

 Upload Data